palma-ice/FastIsostasy/PR-description.md

 - Removed the option of static load, which is very specific to benchmark tests and makes the code longer / less intelegible.
 The performance advantage we were gaining from the static load option is minor now that the computation is accelerated.
+- Most parameter files were previously in `output/`, which did not make sense.
+ They are now gathered in `par/`.

+Output:
+- 2D fields are now output as 2D fields (and not 3D anymore).
+- Reduced output to minimum for debugging.